50 Best Fall Movies & Shows To Watch If You Love Autumn

 Chilling Adventures of Sabrina (2018-2020)

+Demonic possession, witchcraft, and time travel, oh my!
 If you’re in the mood for something a little darker this fall, look no further than Chilling Adventures of Sabrina.
 This reimagining of the beloved Archie Comics character follows Sabrina Spellman, a half-witch, half-mortal teenager played by Kiernan Shipka, as she navigates the struggles of growing up while battling the forces of evil.

 Silver Linings Playbook (2012)

 In Silver Linings Playbook (2012), Bradley Cooper stars as Pat Solitano, a former teacher attempting to reconstruct his life following a stint in a mental institution.
 Jennifer Lawrence brings her characteristic fire to the role of Tiffany, a recently widowed young woman dealing with her own emotional struggles.
 As the two form an unlikely bond through a shared love of dance, the film explores themes of mental illness, family dynamics, and the search for personal redemption.
-With a sharp script and outstanding performances, Silver Linings Playbook manages to balance dark subject matter with moments of humor and hope.

 Harry Potter Franchise